Why go to Mongolia? The 10 good reasons to go Mongolia

 Guided tours Guided tours

-Ulaanbaatar is a capital that can be discovered very well on foot.
-The bus network, very efficient and functional, allows to go to the most remote places, such as the Zaisan memorial or the winter palace of Bogd Khan.
-It is also very easy to find cabs, any private individual can perform this function.
-It is enough to stop a car and agree on the price of the race.
-If it is easy to visit the city on your own, many agencies offer day tours.
-For the rest of the country, it is better to use their services and take a guide and a driver.
+Ulaanbaatar is a capital that's best explored on foot.
+The bus network is very efficient and functional, making it easy to get to more remote places, such as the Zaisan memorial or the Bogd Khan winter palace.
+Cabs are also easy to come by, as any private individual can provide them.
+All you have to do is stop a car and agree on the fare.
+While it's easy to visit the city on your own, many agencies offer day tours.
+For the rest of the country, it's best to use their services and hire a guide and driver.

 Organize your trip with our partners Mongolia